instant-noodles/gltools/README.md

 To convert `anim.bin`, `atlas0.tex`, and `build.bin` located in a directory named `folder` to a `.scml` file and its associated images:

     $ python glb2s.py folder

+## Image to Griftlands Tex Converter (img2glt.py)

+(note that this tools requires imagemagick to be installed as described in the requirements above)

+This tool converts pretty much any image format (altough it should be the same size as the original texture) to a Griftlands texture.
+The input file should be placed in the directory with the original .tex file, as the latter is required for the conversion (the original file will be renamed and preserved)

+### Usage:

+    $ python img2glt.py [-h] [-ver] <input-file>

+     -h, --help
+        Displays usage information and exits
+    -ver, --version
+        Displays version information and exits

+### Example:

+To convert `atlas0.png` back to `atlas0.tex` (which requires the original `atlas0.tex` to be present in the same directory):

+    $ python img2glt.py atlas0.png

 ## Notice